NillionNetwork/nillion-docs/docs/nada-lang-tutorial-arithmetic-and-logic.md

 ## Boolean Values and Comparison of Integers

-Comparison operations can be applied to Nada integers.
+Comparison operations can be applied to integers.
 Such comparison expressions evaluate to Nada boolean values.
 Whether this resulting value is secret depends on whether the integers being compared are secret.
 Furthermore, Nada boolean values support the `if_else` method, which implements a variant of the [ternary conditional operator](https://en.wikipedia.org/wiki/Ternary_conditional_operator) that can work with Nada values (even if they are secret).

 The example below leverages both an integer comparison operator and the ternary operator to determine the larger of two secret inputs.